 \section{Abstract}

 This paper investigates the impact of weave architectures on the mechanics of crack propagation in fiber-reinforced woven polymer composites under quasi-static loading.
-Woven composites consist of fabrics containing fibers interwoven at 0 degrees (warp) and 90 degrees (weft) bound by a polymer matrix.
+Woven composites consist of fabrics/textiles containing fibers interwoven at 0 degrees (warp) and 90 degrees (weft) bound by a polymer matrix.
 The mechanical properties can be tuned by weaving fiber bundles with single or multiple materials in various patterns or architectures.
-Although the effects of uniform weave architectures, like plain, twill, satin, etc. on in-plane modulus and fracture toughness have been studied, the influence of patterned weaves consisting of a combination of sub-patterns, that is, architected weaves, on these behaviors is not understood.
-We focus on identifying the mechanisms affecting crack path tortuosity and propagation rate in architected weave composites containing various sub-patterns.
-Through compact tension tests, we determine how architected weave patterns compared to uniform weaves influence mode-I fracture toughness of woven composites due to interactions of different failure modes.
-Results show that fracture toughness increases at transition regions between sub-patterns in architected weave composites, with more tortuous crack propagation and higher resistance to crack growth than uniform weave composites.
-We also introduce three geometrical parameters — transition, area, and skewness factors — to characterize sub-patterns and their effects on in-plane fracture toughness.
+Although the effects of uniform weave architectures, like plain, twill, satin, etc. on in-plane modulus and fracture energy have been studied, the influence of patterned weaves consisting of a combination of sub-patterns, that is, architected weaves, on these behaviors is not understood.
+We focus on identifying the mechanisms affecting crack path tortuosity and propagation rate in composites with architected woven textiles containing various sub-patterns, hence, \textit{Ar$\chi$i} {\bf(ar.kee)} \textit{-Textile} Composites.
+Through compact tension tests, we determine how architected weave patterns compared to uniform weaves influence mode-I fracture energy of woven composites due to interactions of different failure modes.
+Results show that fracture energy increases at transition regions between sub-patterns in architected weave composites, with more tortuous crack propagation and higher resistance to crack growth than uniform weave composites.
+We also introduce three geometrical parameters — transition, area, and skewness factors — to characterize sub-patterns and their effects on in-plane fracture energy.
 This knowledge can be exploited to design and fabricate safer lightweight structures for marine and aerospace sectors with enhanced damage tolerance under extreme loads.